HChristopherNaoyuki/property-prices-app/README.md

 ## Overview

 The Property Prices App is a Java application designed to display property prices across various provinces in South Africa.
-It allows users to view prices for different property types—Flats, Townhouses, and Houses—and calculates the average property prices for each province, formatted for easy readability.
+It allows users to view prices for different property types — Flats, Townhouses, and Houses—and calculates the average property prices for each province, formatted for easy readability.

 ## Features